 This bill provides for the relief of Sidney Holmes, who was wrongfully incarcerated for 34 years for a crime he did not commit.
 It appropriates $1.722 million from the General Revenue Fund to compensate Mr. Holmes for his wrongful conviction and directs the Chief Financial Officer to issue a warrant for this amount payable directly to him.
 Additionally, the bill waives tuition and fees for Mr. Holmes for up to 120 hours of instruction at designated educational institutions, provided he meets the necessary admission and academic requirements.

-The legislation also includes provisions that maintain the state's sovereign immunity, ensuring that the compensation awarded does not waive any defenses or increase the state's liability.
-It prohibits the use of the awarded funds for attorney or lobbying fees and restricts Mr. Holmes from applying for compensation under existing statutes after receiving payment under this act.
-Furthermore, if future judicial findings indicate Mr. Holmes' involvement in the crime, any unused benefits under this act would be rendered void.
-The bill is set to take effect upon becoming law.
+The legislation also includes provisions that maintain the state's sovereign immunity, stating that the funds awarded cannot be used for attorney or lobbying fees, and prohibits Mr. Holmes from applying for compensation under existing statutes after receiving payment under this act.
+Furthermore, if future evidence were to indicate Mr. Holmes' involvement in the crime, any unused benefits from this act would be rendered void.
+The bill acknowledges the imperfections of the justice system and expresses an apology to Mr. Holmes on behalf of the state.